Dan has been a licensed journey-level electrician for some 17 years. He has extensive experience in most areas of the electrical trade.

 Chief among these are the connections on automobiles, both battery and other electrical connectors such as a plug for trailer lights.
-Exposure to the elements coupled with a lack of use almost guarantees that problems will arise, and they do.
+Exposure to the elements coupled with a lack of use almost guarantees that problems will arise.

-It should be mentioned that it is not a good idea to try to clean the connections on a household outlet; simply replace the outlet rather than trying to clean it.
+Note: It should be mentioned that it is not a good idea to try to clean the connections on a household outlet; simply replace the outlet rather than trying to clean it.
 Home light switches are the same; simply replace the light switch rather than try to clean it.
-The reason in both cases is the same - poor electrical connections in the wiring of your home cause electrical fires and however low that risk, saving a couple of dollars isn't worth it.
+The reason in both cases is the same—poor electrical connections in the wiring of your home can cause electrical fires, and however low that risk, saving a couple of dollars isn't worth it.

 How to Clean Battery Terminals

-A note of caution here - that white stuff in the photo to the right is the result of acid vapors from the battery.
-It is not violently acidic like pure battery acid, but it is acidic and sensitive skin or clothing can be burned by prolonged contact.
-Rubber gloves are a wise precaution and immediately rinse thoroughly any clothing that comes in contact with it.
+A note of caution here: That white stuff in the photo below is the result of acid vapors from the battery.
+It is not violently acidic like pure battery acid, but it is acidic, and sensitive skin or clothing can be burned by prolonged contact.
+Rubber gloves are a wise precaution, and you should immediately and thoroughly rinse any clothing that comes in contact with it.
 The natural reaction to getting some on your hands will be to wipe your hands on your pants, forget about it and wash those pants a day later, whereupon you will have holey pants.
 Don't wipe your hands on your clothing.